What is Board Certification?

-Please note: Effective June 1, 2017, a fee of $200 will be charged for consultations with Dr. Mark Owsley.
+Please note: Effective October 1, 2017, a fee of $100 will be charged for consultations with Dr. Mark Owsley.
 This fee will be applied to the desired surgery.
-Consultations with our medical aestheticians remain complimentary.
+Consultations with our injection specialist, Linda Owsley, or our medical aestheticians remain complimentary.

 Does Owsley Plastic Surgery accept insurance?

 We do not accept insurance.
 Almost all of our procedures fall under the realm of “cosmetic,” and are not procedures covered by insurance companies.
 Should your procedure be medically necessary, you have the option to pursue reimbursement on your own.

 How much do procedures cost?

 Just like the procedures themselves, every one individual and their goals are unique.
 At Owsley Plastic Surgery, we offer consultations with Dr. Owsley, so patients can discuss their goals and desires, and have their questions answered.
 After your consultation, you’ll receive a personalized quote that is valid for six months.

 Owsley Plastic Surgery accepts CareCredit, a medical credit card with multiple payment options.
 Once a patient receives their price quote from our office, they then can apply for financing through — a process that is quick and convenient.
 We even have the option to apply in our office.

 All procedures done under general anesthetic are done at the accredited, award winning, physician owned Northwest Specialty Hospital in Post Falls, Idaho.
 Here you will receive the utmost care and respect when it comes to any surgical need.
 We pride ourselves on being a part of the NW Specialty Hospital team.